Wildflower & BNG Seeding Contractors UK

 Wildflower projects fail when contractors lack experience with site preparation, use inappropriate seed mixes for local conditions, or cannot advise on the management regime needed for establishment.
 Generic grass contractors overseed at wrong rates, ignore fertility requirements, or fail to control aggressive weeds in year one.
 Planning conditions remain unmet, BNG metrics aren't achieved, and meadows revert to rank grass within two seasons.

-CDTS removes these risks through 30+ years establishing wildflower habitats.
+CDTS North & West removes these risks through 30+ years establishing wildflower habitats.
 We prepare seedbeds to specification, source appropriate native mixes, apply at correct rates using hydroseeding or conventional methods, and provide establishment guidance that ensures success rates meeting both ecological and contractual requirements.

 Full method flexibility